Burley graduate signs with Salt Lake CC

-TWIN FALLS, Idaho (KMVT/KSVT) A former Burley High School basketball player signed his National Letter of Intent on Thursday.
+A former Burley High School basketball player signed his National Letter of Intent on Thursday.

 Creighton Hansen, who was a 6'6" forward with the Bobcats, signed with Salt Lake Community College.
 He says the signing has been a long time coming and is thankful for the opportunity to continue playing basketball.